Atlanta Personal Injury Lawyers

 In the state of Georgia, fault is accredited according to a legal concept called modified comparative negligence.
 Under this doctrine, a victim may recover damages only if he or she was less at fault for the incident than the liable party; if the victim's own negligent behavior contributed to the incident at all, he or she may only recover an amount that reflects the percentage of fault the liable party had in the incident.

 The Atlanta personal injury lawyers at the Grant Law Office have helped struggling victims and their loved ones find the peace and justice they need to return to a life of relative normalcy.
-If you need legal guidance regarding your injury claim case, don't hesitate to contact us.
-Our toll-free number is (866) 249-5513.
+If you need legal guidance regarding your injury claim case, don't hesitate to contact us by calling (404) 995-3955.